Whether you’re a learner driver yourself, or you have a son or daughter who is, knowing what to do in terms of insurance can be tricky.

-The insurance works in addition to any cover already in place on the car and you can choose a 30,60 or 90-day policy term.
+The insurance works in addition to any cover already in place on the car and you can choose a seven, 30, 60 or 90-day policy term.

 As a learner driver, you would need to be accompanied by a full licence holder aged 25 or over who has held their full UK licence for three years or longer at all times and the cover finishes as soon as the hard part’s done and you’ve passed your test.

 Don’t worry, this isn’t like dual insurance and the main insurance policy of the car doesn’t have to be with Admiral, so you won’t have to cancel your existing policy.